achwie/hystrix-demo/readme.md

     $ cp service-urls/src/main/resources/services.properties.default service-urls/src/main/resources/services.properties

-Then adjust the newly created <service.properties> file according to your environment (hint: you shouldn't have to).
+Then adjust the newly created `service.properties` file according to your environment (hint: you shouldn't have to).

 The user acceptance tests can be run like JUnit tests.
 The load generator is a standalone java application and is also run most conveniently from within your IDE.

 # Disclaimer

-This is a naive demo application - treat the code as such.
+This is a demo application - treat the code as such.